Vienna, Ontario

-Vienna is an unincorporated community in Ontario, Canada.
+Vienna is an unincorporated community in the Elgin County of Ontario, Canada.
 It is recognized as a designated place by Statistics Canada.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Vienna had a population of 736 living in 235 of its 249 total private dwellings, a change of from its 2016 population of 773.
 With a land area of 2.71 km2, it had a population density of in 2021.